Real-Time with act-sse

 const presence = new PresenceTracker();

-// On client connect
+// On SSE connect

 presence.add(streamId, identityId);

-// On client disconnect
+// On SSE disconnect

 presence.remove(streamId, identityId);

-const online = presence.getOnline(streamId); // Set<string>
+presence.getOnline(streamId); // Set<string>

 .input(z.object({ streamId: z.string(), identityId: z.string().optional() }))